Sera (Dragon Age)

-Character overview

-Sera is presented in Inquisition as an impulsive vagabond self-trained in the skill of archery, and who holds anti-establishment political and social views.
-She only helps those who she considers to be deserving of help; on the other hand, she has little hesitation humbling or hurting people who she does not consider to be less fortunate and is very suspicious of anyone who possesses power or prestige.
-Steve Strom, writing for Ars Technica, summarizes the character's modus operandi of antagonism against the upper classes or the privileged as "gleeful, violent Robin Hood antics".

-Sera is noted to have turned away from elven customs and rejects any positive discussion about elven culture or identity, and has an intense fear of anything magical or supernatural in nature.
-Sera is a romantic interest for a female player-controlled Inquisitor of any race; she is especially intrigued with female Qunari.
-In the Dragon Age series, she is the first female companion that can be romanced only by other women.

 Concept and design

 Sera is written by Lukas Kristjanson, a senior writer for Inquisition.
 Kristjanson explained that the character is "all about the energy of the moment.
 She’s frustrating and fun at the same time.
 You have to meet her at her level, not drag her to yours.
 Her music was loud, silly, and mean, except when suddenly sweet.
 Stuff may or may not be on fire, but odds are good it will be soon".
 He noted that music by the Scottish band The Fratellis and American ska punk band Dance Hall Crashers would be something Sera would appreciate.

 Sera's unconventional lifestyle, often in the company of like-minded people and with few permanent ties, is reflected in her appearance and choice of clothing.
 Sera's character kit, released by Bioware, describes her as someone who cuts her own hair in an unskilled manner and wearing whatever she likes for as long as she likes it, and that "should she like something else, she’ll steal it".
+In the Dragon Age series, she is the first female companion that can be romanced only by other women.

 Sera is the subject of a song titled "Sera Was Never" composed by Raney Shockne.
 "Sera Was Never", along with other songs sung by Elizaveta Khripounova, are occasionally "performed" by a non-player character named Maryden Halewell whenever the Inquisitor enters the tavern in their base of operations.
 The song is part of a collection of tavern songs and song sheets called Dragon Age Inquisition: The Bard Songs, which were made free to download from January 26 to February 9, 2015 by BioWare due to substantial fan demand, after which they were offered available for sale on various digital platforms.